 The Elephant Trade Information System (ETIS) is a comprehensive information system to track illegal trade in ivory and other elephant products.
 It aims to record and analyse levels of illegal trade.
 Monitoring these statistics started as far back as 1997.
 It has become a well-established and effective tool for monitoring illegal trade in elephant products.

 The Monitoring of Illegal Killing of Elephants (MIKE) is another division of CITES (far more expensive than ETIS) that was created in 1997 to provide further reports and information to CITES at each meeting of the Conference of the Parties.
-MIKE assists in dialogue between CITES members and facilitates in the decision-making processes of CITES.
-It also provides elephant range states with data to assist with management and enforcement decisions for the long-term management of their populations of elephants.
+MIKE assists in the dialogue between CITES members and facilitates the decision-making processes of CITES.
+It also provides elephant range states with data to assist with the management and enforcement decisions for the long-term management of their populations of elephants.

 In her 2002 book Policing International Trade in Endangered Species: The CITES Treaty and Compliance, Rosalind Reeve mentions that the projected cost for the first six years of MIKE was conservatively US$13.4 million.
 MIKE faced criticism from several countries when India and Kenya commented that funding should rather be used for the prevention of elephant poaching than the establishment of expensive Rolls Royce programmes for monitoring elephant populations.
 Reeve comments: “..it is questionable whether the human and financial costs of ETIS and MIKE, all to satisfy the desire of a handful of parties to trade in one commodity from one species, can be justified, especially given the limited funds available to CITES.
 Elephants are the “flagship” species of CITES, spending such vast sums on verification and monitoring without attempting to raise equivalent funds for preventative anti-poaching measures detracts from crucial issues such as improving the capacity for enforcement of CITES at national level.”